dRumata/LFS201/Ch25-kernelservices/notes_Ch25.md

 - Use **sysctl** to set kernel parameters either after the system starts, or persistently across system reboots.

+## 25.4 Kernel and Operating System
+Narrowly defined, Linux is *only* the **kernel** of the **operating system**, which includes many other components, eg. libraries and applications that interact with the kernel.

+Kernel: essential central component that connects hardware to software, and manages system resources eg. memory, CPU time allocation among competing applications/services.
+Handles all connected devices using **device drivers**, makes devices available for operating system use.

+System running ***only*** a kernel has rather limited functionality.
+Will be found only in dedicated and focused **embedded devices**.

 ##

 [Back to top](#)